 Four Square: Foursquare users are a helpful lot, especially when it comes to travel.
 If you find yourself in the unfortunate situation of being stuck at an airport without free Wi-Fi, just ask Foursquare for the insider access code.
 The travel blog foXnoMad points out you can track down a wireless password for an airport just by Googling something like “foursquare Ataturk Airport.”
 Search for the words “wifi” or “wireless” and you should find tips on either where you can grab free Wi-Fi (e.g., inside some airport bar) or the wireless password.

 IAmHere: Want your friends to know exactly where you are?
 This app sends an email with a link to Google Maps.
 In tests, this app was found to be accurate to within a hundred feet.

 Skype: This app is a miracle of international communication, eliminating any need for a hotel-room phone.
-As long as you’re connected by Wi-Fi (and not by a data network such as 3G), you’ll get free phone calls to any Skype user in the world.
+As long as you’re connected by Wi-Fi, you’ll get free phone calls to any Skype user in the world.
 And since calls to landlines are a mere 2 cents a minute, you won’t need to shell out for an international call to a helpline if your laptop hiccups or your airline bungles your reservation.

 DropBox (free, Internet) saves files from your computer in an online account, which you can access from anywhere on your smartphone or a computer.